 COVID19 has taught the world the powerful lessons on personal hygiene.
 Given that work from home culture is turning out to be the new norm and big organizations are already passing regulations on continuing it for the next few years, cyber hygiene is an important topic the world should be prepared to handle now.
 Whether the endpoints are going to be within or outside the network, securing them from cyber threats is an important task.
+This can be achieved by using a vulnerability management solution.

-The 5 Common Misbeliefs of Cyber Hygiene:
+The 5 Cyber Security Myths:

 1) “Endpoints are well protected using strong antivirus software.”